Iglo Foods CEO Sceti to take top job at perfume maker Coty

-April 20 Perfume maker Coty Inc said Elio Sceti, the chief executive of Europe's largest frozen foods company Iglo Foods Holdings Ltd, would join the company as CEO in July.
+Perfume maker Coty Inc (COTY.N) said Elio Sceti, the chief executive of Europe's largest frozen foods company Iglo Foods Holdings Ltd, would join the company as CEO in July.

-Acquisition company Nomad Holdings Ltd said earlier on Monday that it would buy Iglo Foods for 2.6 billion euros ($2.8 billion).
+Acquisition company Nomad Holdings Ltd (NHL.L) said earlier on Monday that it would buy Iglo Foods for 2.6 billion euros (£1.87 billion).

 Shares of Coty, which makes perfumes for fashion brands such as Calvin Klein and Marc Jacobs, rose as much as 3 percent to a record high of $25.72.